pratikkorat26/CarlaPythonController/README.md

 3. Extend drive logic with PID controllers or RL agents (To be done)

 4. Support multi-camera sensor fusion and recording (To be done)

+5. I know there is a lot to improve in this Carla Simulator.

 #### Caution